Tag Archives: autism

 Then there were a bunch of other kids who were skilled in many areas, but had some unusual behaviors.
 We called them “quirky” or “odd ducks” or said they “march to the beat of their own drummer.”

 Then the term Asperger’s syndrome appeared, and was often applied to kids who were gifted and “quirky.”
-And we would talk about people in terms of “where are they on the spectrum” or “are they low functioning or high functioning?”
+And we would ask questions about people like “where are they on the spectrum” or “are they low functioning or high functioning?”

-The criteria for an ASD diagnosis in the DSM-V require showing symptoms in both of these categories:
+Here are the criteria for an ASD diagnosis in the DSM-V, which require showing symptoms in both of these categories:

 A) Persistent deficits in social communication and social interaction (deficits in social-emotional reciprocity, in nonverbal communicative behaviors used for social interaction and in developing, maintaining, and understand relationships) and